Tropical Storm Jebi (2013): Philippines

+Before Jebi developed, the system impacted roughly 30,000 people in Cotabato City, Maguindanao, North Cotabato, and Sultan Kudarat.
+25 of the 37 villages in Cotabato City were submerged.

 China

 Approximately 1,000 homes were damaged and economic losses were listed at CNY490 million (US$79.9 million).

 Vietnam

 Jebi made landfall in Quang Ninh on August 3 morning at 03.00 UTC.
 In Vietnam, more than 1,000 homes and other structures were damaged in multiple northern provinces.
 At least seven people were killed and 11 others were injured.
-Total economic losses were estimated at approximately VND75.89 billion (US$3.3 million).
+Total economic losses were estimated at VND75.89 billion (US$3.3 million).

 Located at the edge of the storm, Hanoi has had little rain last night.
 To 10 rain to cover the entire province (concentration about 30 minutes).
 The moment happened flooding rain in some locations, such as: Pham Van Dong (areas without sewer system), down 5 Phung Hung - Duong Thanh, Doi, Lieu Giai, Huynh Thuc Khang, Nguyen Promotion receded ... and after 15 minutes.